guowilling/SRPictureBrowser/README.md

 ## Features

-* Similar to the Pengyouquan's picture browser, Loading image with animation, blurring the current view background.
+* Loading image with animation.
+* blurring the current view background.
-* Long press the image to show action sheet, save image etc, you can extend it.
+* Long press the image to show action sheet.
-* Currently, the download image depends on SDWebImage, I will rewrite the download and cache image function, do not rely on third-party libraries some time.

-***

-* 类似于朋友圈的图片浏览器, 图片加载动画, 模糊当前视图背景.
-* 长按弹出选择器, 保存图片等, 你可以自行扩展它的功能.
+* ...
-* 目前图片下载缓存使用 SDWebImage, 以后再不依赖于第三方库, 重写下载缓存图片的功能.

 ## Show pictures